ceritium/Sense/app/README.md

 # Sense

-To start your Phoenix app:
+To start Sense:

-  * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Create development database `docker-compose run web mix ecto.create`
-  * Install Node.js dependencies with `npm install`
-  * Start Phoenix endpoint with `mix phoenix.server`
+  * Start all environment `docker-compose up`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.